 1. Turn Off the Surround Sound

 Having a “surround” audio setup on one or more TVs is common, but this isn’t always the best idea.
-You don’t need to surround sound if you’re only using two speakers.
+You don’t need to surround sound using only two speakers.
 This will help improve the audio latency on your TV.

-The same goes for any other audio setup where you use more than two speakers.
+The same goes for any other audio setup with more than two speakers.

 2. Adjust The Audio Sync In Your TV’s Settings

 Sometimes, the audio delay can be caused by a setting on your TV.
-To check if this is the case, go into your TV’s settings and look for an audio sync adjustment.
+To check if this is the case, look into your TV’s settings for an audio sync adjustment.
 This setting might be found in the audio or picture settings menus.
 The steps to do this include;

 - Open your TV’s Settings menu.